juliaolivieri/COMP_162/lecture9/README.md

 1. **(Classwork) Plot `displ` vs `hwy` and facet by `cyl`.**
 2. Try coloring the points by `class` in the previous plot.
 3. Try faceting by each variable other than `displ` and `hwy`.
 Which seem the most useful?
 Which seem the least useful?
+4. What happens when you color by the same variable that you're faceting by?
+5. What happens when you color by a different variable?
+6. (Challenge) Try faceting in the `diamond` dataset as well.
+When do you think faceting is preferable to using aesthetics to distinguish groups?

 ## Changing `geom()`
 Example commands from lecture: